rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 ### TODO

-[ ] Substream matching should return substream as action [ ] run -> match rename of grammar method
-[ ] What should an empty ["And"] return?
-Undefined or default None?
-[ ] ? operator should return empty list (in case of no match) or list with one item (in case of match).
 [ ] Can support library (and new Runtime) become smaller?
-[ ] Should memo be removed since it is an optimization?

 [ ] VM

-    [ ] Review VM and see if clarity can be improved.

-        [ ] Can it be written with less optimizations in mind?

     [ ] Can fail_pos be handled better?